Quote Fields

 Converting to Invoice

-With Xero: Post the quote to Xero, then use Xero’s “Convert to Invoice” feature.
-The invoice syncs back to LiteWork.
+With Xero: Post the quote to Xero first, then use Xero’s built-in “Convert to Invoice” feature.
+The new invoice syncs back to LiteWork automatically.

-Without Xero: Open the Document Manager, find your quote, and use the Duplicate action.
-Change the document type to Invoice on the copy.
+Without Xero: Open the Document Manager, find your quote, and use the Duplicate action to create a copy.
+Change the document type to Invoice on the new document.
+All line items, sections, and details carry over.

 Tracking Quote Outcomes

-If you’re using Xero, quote statuses (Sent, Accepted, Declined) are tracked automatically.
-Otherwise, keep notes in the reference field or in your quote filing system.
+If you’re using Xero, quote statuses (Sent, Accepted, Declined) are tracked automatically and sync back to LiteWork.